Researcher and author who wrote the comprehensive story of Hengistbury Head

 This home page is a limited selection from the main site

 This website deals with books and research but is really about people.

 Since 'retirement', I have written eight books mainly about local interest and taken thousands of photographs in the process.

 I hope that visitors will be as intrigued as I have been.

-Road to Brexit is now written and was published on 22 January 2017.
-It looks at the whole affair including the political background, the publicity of the campaign, the arguments, motivations, voting figures and not least, captures what was being said at the time.
+Published in 2017, Road to Brexit looks at the whole affair including the political background, the publicity of the campaign, the arguments, motivations, voting figures and not least, what was being said at the time.
 It is impartial throughout, so leaving the reader to test their own opinions against those of the other side.
-Ending as it does on the day after the vote of 23 June 2016, there is no reflection of post-Brexit politics.
-Whatever one's views about the outcome, it is fair to say that the Referendum was both a huge exercise in democracy and an emotional rollercoaster.
-The simplest way to buy it (price £5.50) may be to visit Amazon and search on "Road to Brexit".
+There is no reflection of post-Brexit politics after the vote of 23 June 2016.

 The Curiosities books cover material which has either never been published, or if it has, will benefit from some fresh slant.
 For example, the road to Christchurch Quay runs right through the former monastery almshouse whose stone walls now face the road on both sides.
 That land was thus used to help the poor in the fourteenth century but to help the traffic today.